Wilmington Domestic Violence Lawyers

 Alleged victims or individuals in fear of domestic violence have the right to petition for protective orders that can limit the defendant’s ability to contact them or be near them.
 If granted, these are court orders that must be obeyed, and they could include provisions like:

-Any violation of a protective order constitutes a Class A1 misdemeanor, which is punishable by up to 60 days in jail.
-On the other hand, if the defendant enters the premises of a place marked as a safe place for the petitioner (such as their home), the defendant will be guilty of a Class H felony punishable by 5-6 months in prison.
+Any violation of a protective order constitutes a Class A1 misdemeanor, which is generally punishable by up to 60 days in jail.
+On the other hand, if the defendant enters the premises of a place marked as a safe place for the petitioner (such as their home), the defendant will be guilty of a Class H felony that can be punishable by several months in prison, depending on the person’s prior record level.

 Additionally, note that if the defendant commits a felony while under a protective order prohibiting that activity, the felony will be punished one class higher than standard.
 However, under the following circumstances the violation may instead be punished as a Class H felony: